la-process-and-theory/syllabus/README.md

 ## Assessment

-In EDCT-GE 2550 students will be attempting several data science projects, however, unlike most courses, students will not be asssessed based on how successful they are in completing these projects.
+In HUDK 4051 students will be attempting several data science projects, however, unlike most courses, students will not be asssessed based on how successful they are in completing these projects.
 Rather students will be assessed on two key components that will contribute to their future sucess in the field: contribution and organization. **Contribution** reflects the extent to which students participate in the course, whether or not students complete assignments and quizzes, attend class, etc. **Organization** reflects how well students document their process and maintain data and software resources.
 For example, maintaining a well organized bibliographic library with notes, maintaining a well organized Github account and maintaining organized data sets that are labelled appropriately.
 To do well in HUDM 4050 requires that students finish the course with the resources to sucessfully use data science in education *in the future*.
 Do the work and stay organized and all will be well!

 Tasks that need to be completed during the semester:

 Weekly:
  * Attend class
  * Weekly readings
- * Comment on readings on Twitter
  * Maintain documentation of work (Github, R Markdown, Zotero)

 One time only:
- * Ask one question on Stack Overflow
  * In person meeting with instructor
  * 8 short assignments (including one group assignment)
  * Group presentation of group assignment, 3-5 students each
  * Submit Zotero file with semester's notes
- * *Record a tutorial session*
+ * Record a tutorial session

 ## Week-by-week